tidle/PyLoopover/README.md

 1. Open `config.py` in a text editor
 2. Find the lines that say `width=`, `height=`, `stats_height=`, and `stats_width`
 3. Double the numbers after the equal sign (`=`)
+4. Save the file and exit
-4. Run main.py.
+5. Run `main.py`.
 The window should be the right size.
 (If it is still too small, double the numbers again)
+## Dark Mode
+Dark mode is turned on by default.
+If you want to turn it off, follow these steps:
+1. Open `config.py` in a text editor
+2. Find the line that says `dark=True`
+3. Change the `True` to `False` (the capitalization is important!)
+4. Save the file and exit
+5. Run `main.py`.